alsuren/mijia-homie/docs/presentation/slides.md

 # Bluetooth

-The Rust Bluetooth story is a bit sad (all wrappers around BlueZ).
+The Rust Bluetooth story is a bit sad.

-- `blurz` - "Bluetooth from before there was tokio"
+- `blurz` - "Bluetooth from before there was Tokio"

   - Started with this.
-  - Talks to BlueZ over D-Bus (single-threaded).
+  - Talks to BlueZ over D-Bus, but single-threaded and synchronous.
   - Blocking `device.connect()` calls. 😧
   - Unmaintained (for 2 years).

-- `btleplug` - "is that really how it's pronounced?"
+- `btleplug` - "cross-platform jumble"

-  - Mostly Async and threadsafe (talks over raw sockets).
-  - Theoretically cross platform.
+  - Theoretically cross platform, but many features not implemented on all platforms.
+  - Linux implementation talked to kernel directly over raw sockets, bypassing BlueZ daemon.
+    - Requires extra permissions, adds extra bugs.
+    - This has since been changed.
   - Tried switching to this (but gave up after too many panicking threads).
+  - Andrew now trying to fix it and make it async.

-- `dbus-rs` - "roll your own Bluetooth library"
+- `dbus-rs` - "roll your own BlueZ wrapper"
   - Generates code from D-Bus introspection.
   - Single-threaded because return types are !Send (but that's okay).
   - Async or Blocking (up to you).
   - Non-generated types are a bit **too** dynamic.

+---

+# Bluetooth

+We ended up building our own Bluetooth library: `bluez-async`

+- Linux only
+- BLE GATT Central only
+- Typesafe async wrapper around BlueZ D-Bus interface.
+- Sent patches upstream to `dbus-rs` to improve code generation and support for complex types.
+- Didn't announce it anywhere.
+- Issues filed (and a PR) by two other users so far.

 ---